material-motion/material-motion/specifications/motion_family/direct_manipulation.md

 ### DirectlyManipulable

-Contract: registers Draggable, Pinchable, Rotatable, and AnchorPointAdjustable to the given target.
+Contract: registers Draggable, Pinchable, and Rotatable to the given target.

     class DirectlyManipulable {
       var panGestureRecognizer?